Practitioner Protective-Claim Deadline: July 10, 2026

 4. File protective claims promptly.

 Because of the uncertainty surrounding limitations periods and the likely appellate path of Kwong, many practitioners are recommending protective Form 843 filings before July 10, 2026.
 A protective claim generally identifies the taxpayer, tax period, legal basis, and nature of the relief requested, while preserving the claim even if the precise computation is supplemented later.
+A strong protective claim should state its legal basis clearly — and where appropriate can cite both Kwong and P.L.
+119-64 (enacted December 26, 2025), which independently directs that disaster-period postponements be treated as extensions of the return deadline for refund-lookback purposes.
+Citing both gives the IRS two independent grounds to grant relief.

 5. Be prepared for denial, protest, or litigation.